 Jon is a specialist on evaluation issues, particularly on the evaluation of regulatory agencies and proposed regulatory measures.
 He has both been involved with and written on ex ante regulatory impact assessments as well as on ex post evaluations.

 Jon has co-authored two books, including the 2006 World Bank Handbook on the evaluation of infrastructure industry regulatory agencies.
-He has also published many papers and articles on infrastructure regulation and governance in both developed and developing countries.
-He has also published papers on the structure and regulation of the electricity and gas industries, on telecoms and on the water and sewerage industry.
-He has frequently been a referee for academic journals.
+He has published many papers and articles on infrastructure regulation and governance in both developed and developing countries.
+He has also published papers on the structure and regulation of the electricity and gas industries, on telecoms and on the water and sewerage industry, plus a number of papers on employment and unemployment issues.
+He has frequently acted as a referee for academic journals.

 In the UK, Jon has been a member of UK academic panels convened by Ofgem, Ofwat and the ORR.